bus710/nrf-development-in-linux/README.md

 ---

-## Conclusion
+## 4. Conclusion

 So far we followed this short manual to set up nRF development environment in Linux.

-In the manual,
+In this walkthrough,

-* Downloaded the compiler, IDE, and SDK
+- Downloaded the compiler, IDE, and SDK
-* Learned how to make your own project by scratching
+- Learned how to make your own project by scratching
-* Compiled and debugged the project.
+- Compiled and debugged the project
+- Used VSCODE as the IDE

 As software changes everyday, the setup can be changed as well.
 However the basic step might be not very different.

-If you are a BLE-MCU engineer, this nRF setup, KiCAD, and Draft Sight might be helpful to build up a system to develop IoT edge devices.